Digital Manufacturing and Materials Characterization Laboratory (DMMC Lab)

 The newly equipped Digital Manufacturing and Materials Characterization Laboratory (DMMC Lab) is available for students of Strategic Product Design programme to use under the guidance of technically competent personnel.

 The Laboratory is also used for external collaborations with industry partners, funded research projects and other academic activities.
 Lab’s equipment is summarized as follows:

 Additive Manufacturing Technologies

 - 3D Printer Fused Filament Fabrication (FFF) technology with 50μm precision, with independent dual extrusion capabilities

-- 3D Printer Composite Filament Fabrication (CFF) technology with 100μm precision, with reinforcement of Carbon Fiber, Fiber Glass and Kevlar.
+- 3D Printer Composite Filament Fabrication (CFF) technology with 100μm precision, with reinforcement of Continuous Carbon Fiber, Fiber Glass and Kevlar.

 - 3D Printer Liquid-Crystal Display (LCD) technology with 10μm precision, compatible with 3rd party resins and instant curing in each layer

 - 3D Printer Stereolithography (SLA) technology with 25μm precision, with a variety of different resins such as Castable, Flexi etc.

 - 3D Printer Selective Layer Sintering (SLS) technology with 100μm precision and post processing equipment (automated sieve and sandblasting apparatus)